 On 10-06-2018 I got the opportunity to revisit Flat Laurel Creek but from a different starting and ending point.
 On this day there was no hike down from Black Balsam Road but instead a creekwalk up from NC215 starting at three-arch bridge and ending on NC215 at the parking area for Wildcat Falls.
 The total distance on the hike was 3.6 miles, about 1.1 miles of it walking the creek and bushwhacking and the rest hiking to the creek and hiking back to the second vehicle.

-The nice this about this hike was the creek walk was upstream and the hike out was downhill, the best of both world.
-The bad part was the creek walk was difficult and at time it had the feel of Bonas Defeat, as we were forced to climb over boulders, scale waterfalls and navigate tricky creek crossings.
+The nice thing about this hike was the creekwalk was upstream and the hike out was downhill providing the best of both worlds.
+The bad part was the was difficultly of the creekwalk.
+At times it had the feel of Bonas Defeat, as we were forced to climb over boulders, scale waterfalls and navigate tricky creek crossings.
 It was not a hike that most will want to undertake but for those that enjoy a challenging creekwalk, lots of falling water and some amazing sites, this is a worthwhile hike.

 The pictures are arranged by their location on the creek with the furthest downstream first and finishing with the Big Drop.
 Did I mention there was a lot of nice color on the trees and lots of leaves dotting the rocks?